-The Greek goddess Maia was one of the Pleiades, the companions of Artemis.
+The Greek goddess Maia was one of the Pleiades, the companions of Artemis, goddess of the hunt.
 This Maia was the mother of Hermes, the messenger of the Gods.
 But the Romans had yet another goddess named Maia, who just happened to share a name with the Greek goddess.

 The Greek goddess became conflated with the Roman Maia Majesta, a goddess of fertility and spring—appropriate for the growth and increase we see in the month of May.

 Want to dig a little deeper?
 The Greek name Maia comes from a root meaning “mother, nurse, midwife.”
 The Roman Maia appears to be related to magnus, meaning “great” and source of such words as magnify.

 That there is a month, May, and an auxiliary verb, may, is a small linguistic coincidence, not a meaningful overlap.
 The verb may came from the Old English mæg, ultimately related to a Germanic root meaning “to be able, to be strong, to have power.”

 Fun fact: a native Old English name for the fifth month of the year was þrimilce.
 It literally meant “three milkings,” apparently because it was touted that the cows were so productive in ancient England that they could be milked three times per day.